-The red spider lily, whose scientific name is “Lycoris radiata,” also known as equinox flower and red magic lily, is a monocotyledonous plant class Amaryllidaceae family and Lycoris genus.
-The red spider lily is divided into red and white.
+The red spider lily, whose scientific name is “Lycoris Radiata,” is also known as the naked lily and hurricane lily.
+It belongs to the monocotyledonous plant class Amaryllidaceae family and the Lycoris genus.
+The spider lily is divided into red and white.
 According to a legend, the red spider lily blooms in hell, and the white spider lily blooms in heaven.

-The red spider lily flowers are like dragon claws, with bulbs and shapes like onions.
+The red spider lily flowers are like the legs of spiders.
+It has bulbs shaped like onions.
 Its leaves are tufted, slender, and pointed, shaped like garlic leaves.
 Its leaves are fleshy, banded, turquoise in color, and white powder.
-Its calyx is solitary, umbel terminal, flowering first and then long leaves, and the flowering period is from August to September.
+This plant flowering first and then grow long leaves.
+The flowering period of red spider lily is from August to September.

 Growth and distribution of red spider lily

 The wild variety of red spider lily grows in the gloomy tidal wetland.
 Its habitat is red soil, so it has strong cold resistance, likes shade, and the high-temperature limit it can tolerate is the daily average temperature of 24 ℃.

 It likes to be wet and drought resistant.
 Therefore, it is used in acidic soil.
 Loose and fertile humus soil are the best.
 If the soil is fertile and well-drained, the flowers are particularly prosperous.

 In addition, the red spider lily likes to grow in cemeteries, so it is also called the dead flower.

 The red spider lily is widely distributed throughout East Asia and in Vietnam, Malaysia, and other countries.
 The Japanese species are presumed to have been transported from China to Kitakyushu island more than 2000 years ago.